stylersnico/abyssproject-wiki/en/debian/webservers/webserver-Debian-11.md

 ## NGINX

-Grab my Nginx secure config which is using the headers-more module:
+Grab my Nginx secure config, which is using the headers-more module:

 ```bash
 cd /etc/nginx/